 One effect of the pandemic was that the 2020 Minor League season was wiped out completely, as each team instead ran its own alternate training site in order to maintain a ready supply of roster replacements and provide hands-on instruction to some prized prospects.

-When the Minors do get underway, things will look a bit different, as MLB announced recently that each level will be a testing ground for rule changes.
+It's worth noting that things do look a bit different in the Minors in 2021, after MLB announced that each level will be a testing ground for rule changes.
 The goal of the program is to gauge the effect of the changes on issues such as the number of balls put in play, the pace and length of games and player safety.
 Among the rules: larger, less slippery bases (at Triple-A), restrictions on infield positioning (Double-A) and a 15-second pitch clock (in the Low-A West).
 The results of these changes will be studied to determine whether they merit consideration for future adoption in the Majors.